How to Quickly Rebuild Your Self-Confidence After a Failure + FREE Confidence Exercise Printable

 But don’t be fooled into thinking that you always need more knowledge to be more confident.

-Like I mentioned before, self-confidence is created from within, and knowledge can be a tool to help you build that internal confidence when you’re feeling shaky.
+As I mentioned before, self-confidence is created from within, and knowledge can be a tool to help you build that internal confidence when you’re feeling shaky.

 But ultimately self-confidence is created from the mindset and belief in yourself.